gshipley/enterprise_training/EnterpriseManual.md

 ##**Connecting to the MySQL cartridge from PHP**

-Now that we have verified that our MySQL database has been created correctly, and have created a database table with some user information, let’s connect to the database from PHP in order to verify that our application code can communicate to the newly embedded MySQL cartridge.
+Now that we have verified that our MySQL database has been created correctly, and have created a database table with some user information, let's connect to the database from PHP in order to verify that our application code can communicate to the newly embedded MySQL cartridge.
 Create a new file in the *php* directory of your *firstphp* application named *dbtest.php*.
 Add the following source code to the *dbtest.php* file:

 	<?php
 	$dbhost = getenv("OPENSHIFT_MYSQL_DB_HOST");